tagohd/mono/Chat Logs/2023 Chat Logs/(6) June 2023 Chat Logs.md

 L:
 > Jokes on Case as AL gets the artifacts in the end anyways.
 Luke is so big brain that none can understand his genious, especially not himself.

+# 2023-06-15
+S:
+>> That works, but if Sam is required after the fusion, why hasn't AL killed them by the time they fight Luke?
+>
+>He assumes they're dead by virtue of no longer having a SOUL in them?

+S:
+>> I guess you really like the BFS 10000, huh.
+It certainly looks cool enough!
+>You mean because I already changed the name everywhere?
+It automatically updated when I changed the name of the file, which was my intent.
+(Didn't want to bother with Atom, so I just added an alias and searched for the unlinked mentions.)
+I think it's a more fitting name than SOUL AMPLIFIER, since it basically is a Big Fucking SOUL.

+S:
+>

 #general #plot-ideas #character-ideas #place-ideas